charmoniumQ/thesis/prelim_text/README.md

 | PASS          | Kern. mod.            |
 | CamFlow       | Kern. mod.            |

-While record/replay is a convenient user-interface, none of the implementations are fast and run without super user.
+While record/replay is a convenient user-interface, none of the implementations are fast and run without super user access.
-Scientific users rarely have super user privileges on shared hardware; root "in container" is not strong enough to install kernel modules or eBPF programs.
+Scientific users rarely have super user privileges on shared hardware; root "in container" is not strong enough to install kernel modules or eBPF (extended Berkely Packet Filter) programs.
 The overhead of conventional record/replay tools is often more than 2x, making them infeasible to use in many cases.

 One might argue that record/replay "allows" users to be messy and merely preserves the mess perfectly [@douglasthainTechniquesPreservingScientific2015].
-Simply copying the entire filesystem, for example, may work (the operating conditions are likely contained in the filesystem), but an entire filesystem inconvenient to transfer, compose, and execute.
+Simply copying the entire filesystem, for example, may work (the operating conditions are likely contained in the filesystem), but an entire filesystem is inconvenient to transfer, compose, and execute.
 An ideal record/replay tool should allow users to introspect and simplify their computational environment.

 ### Virtualization and containerization